patooworld/patooworld/README.md

-# Morphic
+# PATOOWORLD

-An AI-powered search engine with a generative UI.
+Your AI-powered search engine with speed of light.

 ![capture](/public/screenshot-2025-01-31.png)